MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-cluster-registration.md

 ## Enable Azure Arc integration

-With Azure Stack HCI, version 21H2, the clusters are automatically Arc-enabled on registration.
+Starting with Azure Stack HCI, version 21H2, the clusters are automatically Arc-enabled on registration.
 Azure Arc integration isn't available on Azure Stack HCI, version 20H2.

 You need to manually enable Azure Arc integration in the following scenarios: